Ponup/mammoth-framework/README.md

 ## Requirements

 * PHP 7.3+
-* PHP-SDL extension
+* SDL bindings for PHP provided by the [PHP-SDL extension](https://github.com/Ponup/php-sdl)
-* PHP-OpenGL extension
+* OpenGL bindings for PHP provided by the [PHP-OpenGL extension](https://github.com/Ponup/php-opengl)
-* PHP-OpenAL extension
+* OpenAL bindings for PHP provided by the [PHP-OpenAL extension](https://github.com/Ponup/php-openal)

 ## How to use